Gambling and fundraising

 Gambling Support BC

 Most people in B.C. who gamble do so for entertainment and participate responsibly.
-However, research shows that a small percentage of players may develop problems related to excessive gambling.
+However, some players may develop problems related to excessive gambling.
+Gambling Support BC provides tools and support services to help British Columbians make informed decisions about gambling.

 Contact information